-An insect belonging to the Order of the Fringes (Thysanoptera) with about 5,500 species worldwide, of which about 400 species occur in Central Europe.
-The trivial name fringed wings they wear because of their typical long hair fringe on the wing edges.
-As a pest on Rebstock is only the species of vine thrips (Drepanothrips reuteri) of importance, but also affects other plants.
-The insect hibernates as a female preferably under the bark of the trunk, but also on withered foliage and in the soil.
-With the expulsion In the spring, the first animals migrate to the leaves and place there bean-shaped, about 0.2 millimeters large eggs in the leaf tissue.
-Development takes place via two larval and up to three nymphal stages (juvenile stages) to the trained sexual animals.
-These are only 0.6 to 0.8 millimeters in size, have characteristically fringe-shaped wings, two visible eyes and a pair of probes with six limbs.
+An insect belonging to the order of the fringed wing (Thysanoptera) with about 5,500 species worldwide, of which about 400 species occur in Central Europe.
+They carry the trivial name fringed wing because of their typical long hair fringes on the wing edges.
+As a pest on Rebstock only the species Rebenthrips (Drepanothrips reuteri) is important, but it also affects other plants.
+The insect hibernates as a female, preferably under the trunk of the trunk, but also on the withered leaves and in the ground.
+With the expulsion in spring the first animals migrate to the leaves and lay bean-shaped, around 0.2 millimeter large eggs in the leaf tissue.
+The development takes place over two larval and up to three nymph stages (youth stages) to the trained sex animals.
+These are only 0.6 to 0.8 millimeters in size, have characteristic fringed wings, two visible eyes and a pair of feelers with six links.

-All stadiums have three pairs of legs, the foot end of which is provided with a foldable adhesive organ (hence bladderfeet).
-There are two, in southern countries to three generations per year.
-The nymphs are not very active and do not eat.
-With the stinging-sucking mouthparts, the animals infest leaves, which are frizzy and marked by bright spots.
-But it is also affected by bills and berries, what the Verrieseln and strong corking.
-Signs of an infestation in the previous year are net-like corking of the lowest nodes (nodes) of the annual writings.
-The insect has numerous natural enemies such as larvae of the lacewings. predatory mites. ladybug and assassin bugs and is also eliminated by parasitic fungal infestation.
-That's why fighting in the vineyard is usually not necessary.
+All stadiums have three pairs of legs, the foot end of which is provided with a foldable adhesive organ (hence bladder foot).
+There are two, up to three generations per year in southern countries.
+The nymphs are not very active and take no food.
+The animals attack leaves with the stinging-sucking mouth tools, these are curled and marked by bright spots.
+But also bills and berries are attacked, what for Verrieseln and can cause severe corking.
+The characteristics of an infection in the previous year are net-like corking of the lowest nodes (nodes) of the annual shoots.
+The insect has numerous natural predators such as larvae of the lacewings. predatory mites. ladybug and assassin bugs and is also eliminated by parasitic fungal attack.
+Therefore, fighting in the vineyard is usually not necessary.